wp-plugins/pdf24-post-to-pdf/readme.txt

 4. Links and boxes can be inserted in multiple places
 5. You can choose between multiple styles our you can customize each style
 6. You can place PDF links everywhere in your Wordpress Blog
+7. THe Plugin supports Wordpress Widgets

 == Changelog ==

+= 3.4 =
+* Overworked and improved some core parts of the plugin to realize the new features which follows below.
+* Added the feature that you can specify the filename of the resulting PDF file.
+Names can be added for several blog areas.
+These are the home page, category pages, blog pages, single post pages and search pages.
+Placeholders are available for each of the different names.
+The new settings are available in plugin settings in admin area.
+* Added display permission for each of the plugin types (content bar, top bottom bar, sidebar, links).
+You can specify where the plugin can display a PDF bar or link.
+You can disable the bars, boxes or links on home page, category pages, blog pages, single post pages and search pages.
+The new settings are available in plugin settings in admin area.

+= 3.3.3 =
+* minor fix

 = 3.3.2 =
 * Added compression feature